The Ambulance Service Advisory Board is established under section 67C of the Health Services Act 1997 (NSW).

 Dr Dominic Morgan ASM

-Adjunct Associate Professor Dominic Morgan has over 30 years of ambulance experience across a broad range of roles in the areas of operations, clinical practice and leadership within Ambulance Services and the Financial Sector.
-After commencing his career with NSW Ambulance, he was appointed as Chief Executive Officer of Ambulance Tasmania in 2009 and returned to NSW Ambulance in 2016 as Chief Executive and Commissioner.
+Dr Dominic Morgan has over 30 years of ambulance experience across a broad range of roles in the areas of operations, clinical practice and leadership within Ambulance Services and the Financial Sector.
+After commencing his career with NSW Ambulance, he was appointed as Chief Executive Officer of Ambulance Tasmania in 2009 and returned to NSW Ambulance in 2016 as Commissioner and Chief Executive.

-He is a Board member and Chair of The Australasian Council of Ambulance Authorities, the peak body representing the Ambulance sector in Australia and New Zealand and he has also chaired a number of international sub-committees.
-He is also a member of the Ambulance Service Advisory Board.
+He is a Board member and past Chair of the Australasian Council of Ambulance Authorities, the peak body representing the Ambulance sector in Australia, New Zealand and Papua New Guinea and he has also chaired a number of international sub-committees.

-Dr Morgan has a number of professional affiliations including Adjunct Associate Professorship with the University of Technology, Sydney, as well as being a Registered Paramedic.
+Dr Morgan has a number of professional affiliations including Adjunct Professorship with the University of Technology, Sydney, as well as being a Registered Paramedic.
+Dr Morgan holds a Diploma in Education, Bachelor of Health Science and a Master of Business Administration.
+He completed his PhD in 2018 though the University of NSW in Medical Research.

 Ms Julie Babineau